 Pupils dilate, the buzz they’ve found their dream home kicks in and they instantly book a viewing.
 That’s the action you can trigger in your buyers with a little wide-angle lens wow factor.

-In this article on The Pyramid of Importance, I go into more detail why a wide-angle lens is the most important aspect of your property photography; way more important than your camera, experience or skill level.
+In this article on The Pyramid of Importance, I go into more detail about why a wide-angle lens is the most important aspect of your property photography; way more important than your camera, experience, or skill level.

 What’s not to love?

 There are two schools of thought on wide-angle lens photography for selling property.
 As a property photographer myself, I am solidly in the pro camp and could talk about the benefits of wide-angle photography til’ the cows come home.
 You’ll also know from looking around on Rightmove at your competitors, that many of them are also partial.

 However, there are some haters out there.
 Some are buyers/viewers, but some are agents that don’t seem to like it.
 Each to their own, but here are some pros and cons.

 - You can fit more in the shot.
 Obvious really.